Design and Simulation-Based Testing of Connected Traffic Light Guidance Systems: Optimal MTLA

 \subsection{Motivation}

 The algorithm in \cref{MTL_FC} generates a UAM+CSM profile, which could be use as reference for defining the warning; however, it has some weaknesses.
 The UAM+CSM reference profile is not continuous in acceleration and it does not consider vehicle dynamics, for these reasons it may be difficult for the driver to follow the suggested maneuver or it may lead to discomfort due to high jerk values.
-In order to overcome the above mentioned problems, the reference profile is optimized as explained later through \cref{ProbFormulation} and the motivations for which a Model Predictive Control approach has been chosen are the following: \begin{itemize} \item It allows to consider vehicle dynamics as constraint to the Optimal Control Problem (OCP). \item Different goal can be optimized (e.g: following a reference and minimizing jerk). \item It allows to consider online state constraints to reassure that the optimized reference still allows the vehicle to pass through traffic lights correctly (i.e. to pass only during green phases of TLs). \item It allows to introduce indexes that evaluate comfort (acceleration and jerk constraints). \item The predicted acceleration is always more continuous than the reference one, as the jerk is minimized. \end{itemize}
+In order to overcome the above mentioned problems, the reference profile is optimized through an MPC approach.